 What Is DLSS?

-With the power of this hardware and deep learning, DLSS performs an upscale of lower-resolution images and outputs images at much higher resolutions.
+With the power of this hardware and deep learning, DLSS performs an upscale of lower-resolution images and outputs pictures at significantly higher resolutions.

-This results in significantly better performance while providing the same level of image quality (or at least minimally reduced quality).
+This results in substantially better performance while providing the same level of image quality (or at least minimally reduced quality).

-The changes that came with the release of DLSS 2.0 were a welcome surprise.
-The performance uplift was the same but, in some situations, games looked even better than when played at native resolution.
+The changes that came with the release of DLSS 2.0 were a welcome innovation.
+The performance uplift was the same, but, in some instances, games looked even better than when played at native resolution.

-Today, DLSS can be found in a lot of popular competitive and single-player games including Call of Duty Warzone and Black Ops Cold War, Cyberpunk 2077, Death Stranding, Watch Dogs: Legion, and several others.
+Today, DLSS can be found in many notable competitive and individual-player games, including Call of Duty Warzone and Black Ops Cold War, Cyberpunk 2077, Death Stranding, Watch Dogs: Legion, and several others.

 Updates +